Weekend fishing tourney aims to reel in funds to help vets

 GRAYSON A fishing tournament to benefit veterans will be Saturday at Grayson Lake.

-Sponsored by Operation Odyssey Outdoors, the event will begin at 5:30 a.m. and continue until 3 p.m.
+Sponsored by Operation Odyssey Outdoors, the O3 Spring Bass Tournament will begin at 5:30 a.m. and continue until 3 p.m.

-James Stevens, of OOO, said although his organization aims to help veterans and their families, anyone can enter the Spring Bass Tournament.
+James Stevens, of O3, said although his organization aims to help veterans and their families, anyone can enter the Spring Bass Tournament.

+“We just want to give veterans an event to bring out their families and fish,” Stevens said of the fundraiser.

+The organization also is planning a crappie fishing event for veterans and their families on April 22 at Taylorsville Lake’s Possum Ridge ramp in Spencer County, with a cookout to follow.

 This year is the second such tournament.
 Stevens said last year, there was a “night float,” with participants paddling kayaks donated by T and T Outdoors to Hidden Cove, timed so they can enjoy the view and watch the night sky.

-Note: EDITOR’S NOTE: This is a corrected version of a story that originally appeared in Wednesday’s edition.